Boat & Marine

 Is your vessel properly covered?

-A boat sitting on a mooring or a trailer is still exposed to theft, storm damage, and marine liability risk.
-Kapi Insurance reviews hull insurance, outboard motor and inboard engine cover, trailer, and third-party liability policies from trusted insurers to find the cover that actually fits your vessel, your waters, and your budget.
+Your boat does not stop being at risk just because it is tied up or parked on a trailer.
+Theft, storm damage, marine liability.
+Kapi Insurance reviews hull insurance, outboard motor and inboard engine cover, trailer protection, and third-party liability policies from trusted insurers so you end up with cover that fits your vessel, your waters, and your budget.

 What is boat insurance?

-Boat insurance (also called marine insurance or pleasure craft insurance) combines hull insurance and marine liability cover to protect your vessel against physical damage, theft, fire, and your legal responsibility for damage caused to other boats, moorings, or marine property.
-Maritime NZ administers the Maritime Transport Act and oversees boating safety rules, but there is no law requiring recreational boat owners to carry insurance.
+Boat insurance (also called marine insurance or pleasure craft insurance) combines hull insurance and marine liability cover into one policy.
+It protects your vessel against physical damage, theft, and fire.
+It also covers your legal responsibility if you damage other boats, moorings, or marine property.
+Maritime NZ administers the Maritime Transport Act and oversees boating safety rules, but no law requires recreational boat owners to carry insurance.

-That said, most marinas and mooring facilities require proof of third-party marine liability cover before they will allocate a berth.
-Auckland's Westhaven Marina, Half Moon Bay, and facilities across Tauranga and Wellington all enforce this.
+That said, good luck getting a berth without it.
+Most marinas and mooring facilities want proof of third-party marine liability cover before they will allocate you a spot.
+Auckland's Westhaven Marina, Half Moon Bay, facilities across Tauranga and Wellington.
+They all enforce this.
 If your boat collides with another vessel, damages a jetty, or sinks in a shared waterway, the costs fall on you without a policy in place.
-Salvage costs and wreck removal can run into tens of thousands of dollars, and that figure climbs fast for larger vessels or difficult recovery locations.
+Salvage and wreck removal alone can run into tens of thousands of dollars, and that figure climbs fast for larger vessels or difficult recovery locations.

-Policies typically cover the hull, outboard motor or inboard engine, permanently attached equipment, and electronics.
-Additional options include trailer cover, personal effects on board, towing and salvage costs, and extended cruising range for trips beyond standard coastal waters.
-The right level of cover depends on the vessel type, how you use it, and where you keep it.
+A typical policy covers the hull, outboard motor or inboard engine, permanently attached equipment, and electronics.
+You can also add trailer cover, personal effects on board, towing and salvage costs, and extended cruising range for trips beyond standard coastal waters.
+What level of cover you need depends on the vessel type, how you use it, and where you keep it.

 Types of boat insurance available

-Boat insurance comes in three levels: Third Party only, Third Party Fire and Theft, and comprehensive (full hull insurance).
-Whether you own a trailer boat, launch, powerboat, yacht, or catamaran, the right choice depends on your vessel's value, where you keep it, and how much risk you are prepared to carry yourself.
+Three levels exist: Third Party only, Third Party Fire and Theft, and comprehensive (full hull insurance).
+Which one you pick depends on your vessel's value, where you keep it, and how much risk you are prepared to carry yourself.
+A trailer boat owner in Tauranga and a yacht owner in the Marlborough Sounds will often land on different policies.

 Third Party only

-Typically covers your marine liability if your boat damages another vessel, a marina structure, a mooring, or other marine property.
-It generally does not cover hull damage, motor damage, or your own equipment.
-This is often the minimum level marinas require before allocating a berth or mooring.
+Covers your marine liability if your boat damages another vessel, a marina structure, a mooring, or other marine property.
+Your own hull?
+Not covered.
+Your motor?
+Not covered either.
+But this is often the minimum level marinas require before they will allocate a berth or mooring.

 Typically covers